 - What is the approval process for each article (if relevant)?

 These are the important questions that need to be answered so that your team can set timeframes around producing and publishing new content.
 If you're unsure about how often you should be publishing new blog content, less is more.
-In my opinion, your audience is going to get a lot more out of, say, two long-form articles, rich in facts and data per week than pumping out four short articles that just skim the surface.
+Your audience is going to draw more value from two long-form, well-researched articles than four short articles that barely skim the surface of their chosen topic.

 Pay attention to the right metrics